Signatures of Chaos in Time Series Generated by Many-Spin Systems at High Temperatures: Higher-order time derivatives of the magnetization time series

-We now demonstrate, that one can easily identify chaos in the time series of $M_x(t)$ by looking at its derivatives of the $n$-th order, which we denote as $M_x^{(n)}(t)$.
-In Figs.~\ref{main}(c) and (d), we exemplify this statement by presenting the time evolution of the 7th time derivative $M_x^{(7)}(t)$ for the seemingly indistinguishable time series appearing in Figs.~\ref{main}(a) and (b).
-(The plots for the lower-order derivatives are given in \cite{supplement}.)
-For the chaotic time series, $M_x^{(7)}(t)$ fluctuates noticeably faster than $M_x(t)$ and has a rather random appearance, while, for the non-chaotic time series, $M_x^{(7)}(t)$ has the appearance of a slowly modulated periodic signal with period of the order of the characteristic time of $M_x(t)$.
+We demonstrate in this section that one can easily distinguish chaotic from nonchaotic time series of $M_x(t)$ by looking at its derivatives of the $n$-th order, which we denote as $M_x^{(n)}(t)$.
+In Figs.~\ref{main}(c) and (d), we exemplify this statement by presenting the time evolution of the $7^\text{th}$ time derivative $M_x^{(7)}(t)$ for the seemingly indistinguishable time series appearing in Figs.~\ref{main}(a) and (b).
+(The plots for the lower-order derivatives are given in Appendix A.) For the chaotic time series, $M_x^{(7)}(t)$ fluctuates noticeably faster than $M_x(t)$ and has a rather random appearance, while, for the nonchaotic time series, $M_x^{(7)}(t)$ has the appearance of a slowly modulated periodic signal with period of the order of the characteristic time of $M_x(t)$.